14 Fun Run Theme Ideas For Your Next 5K

 Note: make sure you fully understand your legal responsibilities (including permitting, health and safety etc) when it comes to offering alcohol in your event.
 This will vary depending on your jurisdiction and will not be very complicated in most cases, but still keep it in mind.

-Examples of boozy runs: Wicked Wine Run, Washington Beer Run, The Hard Cider Run
+Examples of boozy runs: Wicked Wine Run, The Beer Run, Ciderthon

 Getting a sponsor for your food-based fun run should also be easy with plenty of suppliers eager to provide all the food supplies you'll need in exchange for brand placements and other promo opportunities.

-Examples of savoury runs: Great American Bacon Race, NYC Pizza Run, Corndog Classic
+Examples of savory runs: Great American Bacon Race, NYC Pizza Run, North Texas Hot Dog 5K

 4. Sweet runs